Customize Searchable Data

 Bear in mind that Algolia has a size limit per record, so you should just index the data you need.

-Updating relations when parent/child change
+Updating relations when parent/child change# A

 Once you embed information from a relation in your record, you may want to keep them up to date when you change the relation.